 An unforgettable campsite can define a backcountry trip.
 Sometimes that perfect spot where you spend a night forges the memory that remains the most vivid long after you’ve gone home.
 A photo of that camp can send recollections of the entire adventure rushing back to you—it does for me.
 I’ve been very fortunate to have pitched a tent in many great backcountry campsites over more than three decades of backpacking all over the U.S. and the world.
-I’ve boiled the list of my favorite spots down to these 25.
+I’ve distilled the list of my favorite spots down to these 25.

 I share a brief anecdote with each photo because, for me, each campsite isn’t merely a beautiful scene: it is a story and a memory.
 Because that’s what camping in the wilderness is all about.

-I’d love to read your thoughts about any of these places, or your suggestions for campsites that belong on my list; I’m always looking for trip ideas.
+I’d love to read your thoughts about any of these places or your suggestions for campsites that belong on my list; I’m always looking for trip ideas.
 Share them in the comments section at the bottom of this story.
 I try to respond to all comments.

 Sahale Glacier Camp, North Cascades National Park, WA